SeanMcCann93/ao-docker-tech-test/Readme.md

 A Private cloud has been implemented in this network and a system could be set up to direct data through this to improve data security and include AWS tables.

+Another great couple of upgrades could be to introduce a Jenkins server or AWS Pipeline system that will enable CI/CD functionality and a dedicated secrets engine that can encrypt and assist in managing passwords/keys to all resources within, or yet to be extended within the network.

 ## Pre-requisites

 * Ubuntu Bash Terminal